Subject: Credit/Debit Card Standards

 - The Merchant Department Contact will be responsible for ensuring proper procedures are in place including security (complete list in Sections V and VI), timely settlement, transmission, and reconciliation of transactions.

-- The Merchant Department Contact will be responsible for ensuring merchant compliance with Global Payments Card Acceptance Guide (see section IVA.1) in this APL, APL VI-C Employee Protection of Data, UMS Policy Section 901 – Information Security, and the Payment Card Industry Data Security Standard (PCI DSS).
+- The Merchant Department Contact will be responsible for ensuring merchant compliance with Global Payments Card Acceptance Guide (see section IVA.1) in this APL, APL VI-C Employee Protection of Data, UMS Policy Section 901 – Information Security, and the Payment Card Industry Data Security Standard (PCI DSS) (External Site).

 - The Merchant Department Contact must notify the Campus Credit Card Coordinator and the Controller prior to making any changes in their method of credit/debit card processing.